What You Can Do To Improve Our Streets

 Find out who in your local council is responsible for streets and roads and talk or write to them directly.

 Or lobby your local councillor and get him or her to put pressure on the council officers to improve.
 To find out who they are, look at your local authority's website.

 He or she is publicly elected to the council to represent your local area.
 The more street audits they receive the more likely the council is to take action to improve the street quality.

-Our Streets for All manuals were sent to highways staff in all local authorities.
-These contained advice specific to your region, demonstrating the rich variety of street design traditions in your area and the benefits of removing clutter.
+Our regional Streets for All Manuals contain advice specific to your region, demonstrating the rich variety of street design traditions in your area and the benefits of removing clutter.

 To help you to make the case for less cluttered streets to your local council we have set out the common myths about street design with the latest facts.